Leases and licences

 The following licence template is available for Crown land managers:

 - when the lessee needs exclusive use of the whole or part of the reserve or a building because of the type of business or activity they will be conducting

-- If the lessee has invested or proposes to invest, substantial sums of money installing or improving facilities on the reserve, for example, a sporting club.
+- if the lessee has invested or proposes to invest, substantial sums of money installing or improving facilities on the reserve, for example, a sporting club.

 A leaseholder has effective control of the leased area in the same way someone renting a house has sole rights to use the house.
 The requirements of the Community Engagement Strategy must be followed prior to issuing a lease.

 The Minister will consider all aspects of the proposal against the relevant legislation including:

-public interest compatible with the reserve purpose consistent with the principles of Crown land management
+- consistent with the principles of Crown land management